 - a high fever

-- a headache that
+- ear pain

-- ear pain belly pain
+- belly pain

 - a rash

-- doesn't go away - a lasting cough
+- a headache that doesn't go away - a lasting cough

 When in doubt, call the PCP.
 Even if the PCP isn't available, someone else in the office can talk with you and decide whether your child should go to the ER.
 On weekends and at night, PCPs often have answering services that let them get in touch with you if you leave a message.